Emma Gee

-Emma Gee (1939 – April 15, 2023) was an American activist, scholar, lecturer, and writer, best known for helping to coin the term "Asian American" and co-founding the Asian American Political Alliance with her husband, Yuji Ichioka.
+Emma Gee (1939 – April 15, 2023) was an American activist, scholar and writer, best known for helping to coin the term "Asian American" and co-founding the Asian American Political Alliance (AAPA) with her husband, Yuji Ichioka.

 After establishing the first-ever AAPA chapter in Berkeley, California, Gee was influential in guiding the organization through social advocacy, notably by supporting the Third World Liberation Strikes of 1968 and helping to extend AAPA beyond the San Francisco Bay Area.
 Gee is widely credited with collaborating with fellow AAPA activists, including Vicci Wong, Lilian Fabros, and Penny Nakatsu, to ensure that women activists held leadership roles as part of the organization's broader goal of inclusivity.

 Gee later entered academia as a lecturer at UC Berkeley and UCLA, where she taught some of the first Asian American studies courses at both institutions, including the first-ever course focused on Asian women.
 She is also known for her writing efforts, notably editing and contributing to Asian Women (1971) and Counterpoint: Perspectives on Asian America (1976), the latter in collaboration with the Pacific Asian American Women Writers West (PAAWWW).

-Personal Life
+Personal life

-By 1963, Gee was a student at Columbia University, where she met Yuji Ichioka, a graduate student pursuing a master's degree in Chinese history.
+By 1963, Gee was a student at Columbia University where she met Yuji Ichioka, a graduate student pursuing a master's degree in Chinese history.
 Gee would later recall that the two of them first met at a shared lecture, where she referred to him as a “good-looking guy” who “had this look of disdain” as a renowned professor was delivering a lecture in a full hall.
-She replied that she made a decision on the spot, “I’ve got to meet this guy.”
+She replied that she decided on the spot, “I’ve got to meet this guy.”

-Due to her Yuji Ichioka's dissatisfaction with the academic program at Columbia University, and while the exact dates are unclear, Emma Gee and Ichioka relocated to the University of California, Berkeley by 1968, where they completed their graduate studies.
+Citing dissatisfaction with Columbia's academic program, Emma Gee and Ichioka relocated to the University of California, Berkeley, where they completed their graduate studies.
 Gee and Ichioka's date of marriage is unclear from public records, but from Ichioka's 2002 eulogy in the Los Angeles Times, it was reported that the couple had been married for over 25 years, indicating they wed by the late 1970s.

-Colleagues remembered Gee as “a powerhouse in her own right” and contributed significantly to scholarship and activism.
-According to colleagues, she has also had a uniquely noticeable impact on numerous issues that affect women, immigrants, workers, and communities of color.
+According to colleagues, Gee was “a powerhouse in her own right” and made significant contributions to scholarship and activism. they also credited her with having a significant impact on issues affecting women, immigrants, workers, communities of color, and the broader public.